The Gryphon School: Transport

-Controversies

-Boris Johnson Graffiti
+Boris Johnson graffiti

 In January 2020, an Instagram account posted a picture referencing the UK Prime Minister with the words "F*ck Boris" graffitied onto one of the school walls.
 Local MP Chris Loder contacted the school and teachers promptly took the account down.
 An anonymous parent of a gryphon student contacted freelance journalist website Byline Times, who then claimed that "political surveillance" was used to help identify the owner of the account.
-However, Chris Loder believed that said claims were 'totally unfounded', merely stumbling across the account while browsing online.
-A spokesperson for The Gryphon reaffirms the schools political independency and ask that when students express their own political opinions and ideals, they "do not reference our school when doing so".
+Loder said those claims were 'totally unfounded', with his spokesman adding that Loder happened to find the Instagram account while "browsing online, nothing more than that".
+A spokesperson for The Gryphon reaffirms the schools political independence and ask that when students express their own political opinions and ideals, they "do not reference our school when doing so".